javiortizmol/aws-sso-magic/README.md

 1. Follow the pyp [aw-sso-magic](https://pypi.org/project/aws-sso-magic/) project instructions.

+    NOTE: You will need the aws cli v2 installed previously.

 ## How to use with Docker

 1. Once you built the docker image locally, you are able to run the following command to the aws sso configuration.